d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 > The framework reproduces major special-relativistic kinematic relations while assigning them a different derivational order and a different ontological interpretation.

-The framework therefore is not simply SR restated, but a distinct account that recovers major SR-like kinematic relations from a different physical basis.
+The framework therefore is not simply SR restated, but a distinct account that overlaps the tested kinematic record from a different physical basis.

 ## 5. Why This Is Not Simply General Relativity